bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ### P2SH Nested

-Bcoin MTX and KeyRing construct all necessary scripts for us, so only thing that changes when moving to nested segwit addresses is the UTXO script.
+Bcoin MTX and KeyRing primitives construct all necessary scripts for us, so the only thing that changes when moving to nested segwit addresses is the UTXO script.

-So instead of using `ring.getAddress();`
+So instead of using `ring.getAddress()`...
 ```js
 const address = ring.getAddress();